Jonathan43551/doodlywhoppers/README.md

 4. No New Youth Jail
 5. Recall Jenny.D

-take it to the streets, defund the police, no justice no peace
+sacarlo a las calles, quitar le fondos a la policía, sin justicia no hay paz & take it to the streets, defund the police, no justice no peace

 ## ## ## ##